nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 #### Exc -- Obs. model gallery

-Go back to the interactive illustration of Bayes' rule above.
-Change `H` to implement the following observation models, $\ObsMod$.
+Consider the following observation models.
-In each case,

-- Explain the impact on the likelihood (and thereby posterior): shape (e.g. Gaussian?), position, variance.
-- Consider to what extent it is reasonable to say that $\ObsMod$ gets "inverted".
-  *PS: it might be helpful to let $R \rightarrow 0$.*

-Try

 - (a) $\ObsMod(x) = x + 15$.
 - (b) $\ObsMod(x) = 2 x$.
 - (c) $\ObsMod(x) = (x-5)^2$.
   - Explain how negative values of $y$ are possible.
 - (d) Try $\ObsMod(x) = |x|$.

+In each case, describe how the likelihood approximately changes as compared to $\ObsMod(x) = x$.
+Then verify your answer by implementing `H` in the [interactive Bayes' rule](#Interactive-illustration).

 ```python
 # show_answer('Observation models', 'a')